If you are searching for the best debit card for your kids, there are many choices to consider. Two of the top options include Greenlight and FamZoo.

 - A $4.95 cash reload fee if you don’t use electronic cash reloads

 - One-time $3.00 fee for cards after your first free four cards

 - $3.00 card replacement fee (your first two replacements are free)

 - Card express delivery fee of $25.00

-FamZoo does not charge an ATM fee when kids use their cards at a local or international ATM.
+FamZoo prepaid debit cards are not charged an ATM fee when kids use their cards at a local or international ATM.
 However, ATM operator fees may apply.